mmessmore/barenotes/README.md

 - Revision control your markdown-based notes with `git`.
 - Use your editor of choice vs an incomplete baked-in editor.
 - Use Hugo to render-on-save.
-- Initialize a new repository with the theme and a skeleton layout
+- Let you initialize a new repository with the theme and a skeleton layout
 - Create and edit notes easily without having to `cd` to your repo
 - Proxy use of `git` inspired by [chezmoi](https://www.chezmoi.io/), which I use and love.